Veterinary ethics

-Veterinary ethics is a system of moral principles that apply values and judgements to the practice of veterinary medicine.
+Veterinary ethics is a system of moral principles that apply values and judgments to the practice of veterinary medicine.
 As a scholarly discipline, veterinary ethics encompasses its practical application in clinical settings as well as work on its history, philosophy, theology, and sociology.
 Veterinary ethics combines veterinary professional ethics and the subject of animal ethics.
 The subject of veterinary ethics can be interpreted as an extension of critical thinking skills necessary to make the decisions in veterinary care in order to support the profession's responsibilities to animal kind and mankind.
+Five main topics construct the physical usage of Veterinary Ethics.
+The first is history which describes how these ethics came to be, and how they have changed in the modernization of the veterinary industry.
+The second is the relation veterinary ethics has with human medical ethics, which together share many values.
+Third, the principles of these ethics which are updated regularly by the AVMA.
+Fourth are the key topics of veterinary ethics, which describe what these ethics cover.
+Last, how these ethics are incorporated into everyday practice and also how they affect those employed in the industry.

 History

 Animal welfare as a subject has been studied in great depth.
 It largely looks at the ways in which an animal may suffer in particular circumstances, or how their lives may be enriched.
 Animal ethics is another well-documented subject, and philosophers since Aristotle, have commented on its importance.
 Often referred to as “the animal problem,’ the questions that seem to be asked in this field are at their foundation trying to determine what the morally relevant difference is between animals and humans, and if there is no difference how do we justify treating animals a certain way, and if there is a difference then what is it about this difference that allows us to treat animals in a certain way.

 Veterinary ethics is a modern subject that does not have a defined start point.
 As it combines the study of animal welfare and animal ethics as its root and uses information from this as data for its deliberations it could be said to have a long history, however as an academic discipline it is only recently that works have been published on the topic.

 The two academics who have written on veterinary ethics for the longest time are Bernard Rollin (Colorado State University) and Jerrold Tannenbaum (University of California, Davis).
-More recently, emergency veterinarian Jessica Fragola wrote in 2022 about the ethics of animal triage, with pressures on veterinarians having been exacerbated by staffing shortages that resulted from the Covid pandemic, coupled with growth in spending on veterinary care and on pet insurance.
+More recently, emergency veterinarian Jessica Fragola wrote in 2022 about the ethics of animal triage, with pressures on veterinarians having been exacerbated by staffing shortages that resulted from the COVID-19 pandemic, coupled with growth in spending on veterinary care and on pet insurance.
 They can be seen as the founders of the subject in veterinary ethics.
 Currently, most veterinary schools teach veterinary ethics, and it is often combined in teaching with animal welfare or with law.